 [END FIGURE 2.37 HERE]

-Atlantic Meridional and Zonal Modes
+Atlantic Meridional (AMM) and Zonal Modes (AZM)

-AR5 reported no changes in the Atlantic Meridional Mode (AMM) during the 20th century or shorter periods thereof.
+The AR5 reported no changes in the Atlantic Meridional Mode (AMM) during the 20th century or shorter periods thereof.
 For the Atlantic Zonal Mode (AZM), also referred as the Atlantic Niño, the AR5 reported increases during the 1950–2012 period but neither assessed trends nor provided a confidence statement.
 The AR5 did not assess paleo evidence for the AZM and AMM.